Religion in Israeli schools

-Religion in Israeli schools refers to the presence, influence and/or outright teaching of religion and its related subjects at educational institutions in Israel.
-The Israeli government recognizes religious education at schools, whether they are publicly-funded or privatized; the state has taken on a "melting pot" mentality to education in Israel, effectively lending support to all qualified religious schools and the teaching of religion as long as all institutions follow the mandated structure and curriculum set by the Israeli Ministry of Education.
-Religion plays a large role in the education of all students in Israel.
+Religion in Israeli schools refers to the presence, influence or instruction of religion and its related subjects at educational institutions in Israel.
+The Israeli government recognizes schools providing religious education, including publicly-funded or privatized.
+Education in Israel, at all age levels through tertiary, accommodates religious schools and the teaching of religion, coordinated with the supervised structure and mandated curriculum set by the Israeli Ministry of Education.
+Religion plays a role in the formal and some informal education of all students in Israel.

 Religious studies in schools

 Under state education, Israeli families are directed to choose a public school based on their student's primary language as well as their religious affiliation.
 There are four main Israeli schooling sectors: Arabic-language schools, Haredi Jewish schools, government-managed secular (Hiloni) schools, and government-managed religious schools.
 Arabic schools primarily comprise Arab teachers, and Hebrew is taught only as a second language.
 The split in Israeli schools based on ethnic identification has likewise largely led to a divide on specific religious studies.
 In Jewish Israeli schools, Judaism is seen as a crucial part of the heritage and culture of Israel, and the teaching of Jewish holidays and religious practices is seen as crucial to the understanding of the state in all aspects.
 The Torah and other Jewish scriptures are studied in a critical manner to enable students to intimately understand the identity of Israel's Jewish-majority population.
 In 2007, the Public Committee for Bible Education was established to further encourage the teachings of the Bible in order to bridge the growing gap between the secular and religious members of Israeli society.